Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 The .bss Section Behavior

-For pointer variables where you would normally initialize to NULL (which is zero), use a sentinel value (a special marker value that means “not yet initialized” — distinct from the actual data the variable will hold) like (PVOID)1.
-The code must then check for the sentinel before dereferencing.
-After building, verify with objdump -h that .bss Size=00000000.
+For pointer variables where you would normally initialize to NULL (which is zero), use a sentinel value like (PVOID)1.
+A sentinel value (a special marker that means “not yet initialized” — distinct from any valid pointer value) tells your code that the variable has not been set yet.
+Before using the pointer, check whether it still holds the sentinel:

 Pipe Buffer Sizing